 Suddenly, John was no longer getting results.
 Worse, he was beginning to get a reputation for being difficult to work with.
 In his efforts to find a better way to influence people, John began to learn what he needed to do differently.

 And though he did his best to change his behavior accordingly, when things got tense he reverted to old patterns of behavior that were deeply ingrained.

 John’s old program was interfering with his new one

 And this interference was causing major glitches.
 But those glitches didn’t keep him from achieving his desired results.
 He just had to find the bug that was creating the havoc and take steps to eliminate it.

 So how do you find a bug in your program?

-Like John, you start by recognizing that you aren’t getting the results you want.
-And then you work backward.
+Like John, you start by recognizing that you aren’t getting the results you want. instead of doubling down on your efforts or beating yourself up for not succeeding, you get curious.
+Then you work backward.
 Finding the bug in your program requires that you detach from your actions in such a way that you can observe and evaluate them.

 One way to do this is to replay events in your mind to identify any causal factors

 You can do this in the car on the way home from work as you mentally review the day’s events and evaluate what went well and what didn’t.
 You can journal about it.
 Or you can talk with someone who is an objective third party, like a friend, family member, mentor or coach.